Utopian Financial Infrastructure

 • Unions and United World

-For every international topic, we will discuss ideas, make choices, develop concepts, and design systems.
-All these are strongly influenced by the ideas mentioned above; either because we use the idea or because we refrain from using the idea.
+For every international topic, we discuss ideas, make choices, develop concepts, and design systems.
+Each of these is heavily influenced by the aforementioned ideas.

-The chapter, International Investments, answers the following questions: Why do Utopian societies need international investments?
-What sort of investment qualifies as international investment?
-What is the method of paying for the purchase of international investments?
-Is it in gold or is it done digitally using the mechanism of money transfer?
-How is the transfer of ownership of investments handled across society boundaries?
+The chapter, International Investments, explores key questions such as: Why do Utopian societies require international investments?
+What qualifies as an international investment?
+What payment methods are used for international investments?
+How is the transfer of ownership of investments managed across society boundaries?

 We will use the word "dollar" to indicate the unit of currency within a society.
 Across society boundaries, these local dollars would be different and can have different names.
 When we need to distinguish between them, we will refer to them as society-A dollars, society-B dollars, and so on.

-Designing and implementing the entire Utopian Financial Infrastructure will require contributions from many individuals.
-This book gets the ball rolling.
+The design and implementation of the Utopian Financial Infrastructure will require contributions from many individuals.
+This book serves as a starting point for discussion.